Card of the Year!!!

 GC2 – Mahatma Gandhi: 20th century leader of India’s fight for independence from Great Britain through nonviolent means.

-GC3 - Vincent Van Goh: 19th century artist who painted some of the most famous works in history – but did not become famous until after mental illness drove him to commit suicide in 1890.
+GC3 – Vincent Van Gogh: 19th century artist who painted some of the most famous works in history – but did not become famous until after mental illness drove him to commit suicide in 1890.

 GC4 - Louis Vuitton: 19th century designer who founded a luggage company that now sells purses my wife would love to own.